akhenakh/nats2sse/README.md

     *   By default, an **ephemeral** JetStream consumer is created for each connection with `AckExplicit` and `DeliverNew` policies.
 These consumers are automatically deleted when the client disconnects.
     *   You can create **durable** consumers by providing a `clientID` in the `AuthFunc` and using the `JetStreamConsumerConfigurator` to set the `Durable` field in the consumer config.
 *   **Historical Replay (`since` parameter)**:
-    *   When a client provides a valid `since` timestamp (in RFC3339 format), the handler automatically configures the underlying JetStream consumer with `DeliverPolicy: DeliverByStartTimePolicy`.
+    *   When a client provides a valid `since` timestamp (as a string representing seconds since the Unix epoch), the handler automatically configures the underlying JetStream consumer with `DeliverPolicy: DeliverByStartTimePolicy`.
     *   This instructs JetStream to send all messages stored in the stream that are newer than the specified time, before switching to live messages.
 This is a powerful feature for clients that need to catch up on missed events.
 *   `MessageCallback`: This function is called for every message *before* it is sent to the client.
     *   Return `(data, nil)` to send the (potentially modified) data.